 Charleston Again Turns to NOAA for Sea Level Rise Guidance

-A Digital Coast expert's sea level rise briefing moves officials to recommend higher elevations on new buildings.
+The Takeaway: A Digital Coast expert's sea level rise briefing moves officials to recommend higher elevations on new buildings.

 In the 1970s, tidal flooding in Charleston averaged twice per year.
 By 2045, tidal flooding is projected to strike up to 180 times yearly.
 Charleston officials recently upped elevation guidance on new, city-owned buildings and infrastructure by one-half foot.
 They were moved to act after a Digital Coast expert briefed them on the latest sea level rise scenarios covered in 2018’s Fourth National Climate Assessment.
 For the second time in four years, these officials turned to NOAA’s Office for Coastal Management to inform their sea level rise strategy.